AshkanWatson/Vaultly/README.md

 ## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](https://github.com/AshkanWatson/Vaultly/blob/main/LICENSE) file for details.
+This project is licensed under the CC BY-NC 4.0 License – see the [LICENSE](https://github.com/AshkanWatson/Vaultly/blob/main/LICENSE) file for details.

 ---